 The museum opened in 2012 and put on exhibitions with various themes such as “Travel”, “Good Design Award”, “Craft Writer”, or “Children Toys”.
 When we went, they were presenting fermented foods from each of the prefectures – and yes, it was fascinating!
 They even had a few you could taste or smell.

 Many of the products you’ll see in the museum are also for sale in the museum store.

 It’s managed by D&DEPARTMENT and is OPEN 11:00 – 20:00 (Last Entry: 19:30)

 6. Experience Sumo Wrestling in Tokyo

-Ever since I went to Tokyo the first time, I’ve wanted to come back and learn more about the Sumo culture.
-Now here I was walking in the big stadium for the Grand Sumo Tournament – the super bowl of Sumo.
+Ever since I went to Tokyo for the first time, I’ve wanted to come back and learn more about the Sumo culture.
+Now here I was walking into the big stadium for the Grand Sumo Tournament – the super bowl of Sumo.

 I went in knowing very little about the sport, so I brought my InsideJapan guide, Ren, with me so he could explain what was going on!
 InsideJapan Tours helped me get the tickets and suggested the guide go with me which was a super tip.

 I had so many questions…and Ren answered them all.